 Sainsbury’s in Egypt, Wal-Mart in Germany, Best Buy in the UK and Marks & Spencer in mainland Europe.
 The examples are endless and tell the cautionary tale that overseas expansion for major companies is not always a success.
-As well as the launch of its Fresh & Easy brand in the United States, one of the most famous examples is the expansion of Tesco in China, where it made its debut into what is now the world’s second-largest economy in 2004 under its eponymous brand.
+As well as the launch of its Fresh & Easy brand in the United States, one of the most famous examples is Tesco’s expansion in China, where it made its debut into what is now the world’s second-largest economy in 2004 under its eponymous brand.

 Even an attempt to localise Tesco stores in China by selling live toads and turtles in Shanghai failed to drive sales significantly higher